Breaking down the benefits of tuna, one of the most commonly consumed canned foods around

 It’s a good source of phosphorus, iron, magnesium, vitamin A, and B-complex vitamins such as niacin and riboflavin.
 The high selenium and omega-3 content promotes cardiovascular health by improving blood flow and heart function.
 Moreover, the diversity in vitamins supports many bodily processes like energy metabolism and blood sugar regulation.

 One can of tuna in oil meanwhile contains 339 calories, which makes it a great fit for ketogenic and low-carb and high-protein diets.
 Just like sardines, it contains B-complex vitamins with a high vitamin B-12 content.

 Despite all these, some people find it unappetizing since it looks dull and greasy when you pop open a can.
-But it has a distinct, delicious flavor that can work well in many dishes, sandwich spreads or dips.
-If you’re simply looking for a new way to cook canned tuna or a healthy alternative to your usual tuna concoctions, here is a quick and easy toast recipe that you can try.
+But it has a distinct flavor that can work well in many dishes, sandwich spreads or dips.
+If you’re simply looking for a new way to cook canned tuna or a healthy alternative to your usual tuna concoctions, here is a quick and easy toast recipe you can try.

 ½ cup of yogurt

 Sauté onion until clear.
 Add tuna and carrots.